Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 • Sample various typical dishes from Peru as your chef prepares tasty food high in the mountains.

-• End every trek at the New Seven Wonder of the World: Machu Picchu.
+• End every trek at one of the New Seven Wonders of the World: Machu Picchu.

 Salkantay Trek

 This is the second most popular trek to Machu Picchu, and it’s no surprise why.
 This trail is perfect for adventurers and offers a very diverse landscape.
-You’ll pass through high altitude and cold climates to see Humantay Lake and Salkantay Mountain before you head down through the cloud forest to the warm, tropical jungle.
+You’ll pass through high-altitude and cold climates to see Humantay Lake and Salkantay Mountain before heading down through the cloud forest to the warm, tropical jungle.

-On your journey you’ll see some amazing flora and fauna, which will include many different animals, coffee plantations, and exotic flowers and fruits.
-You’ll also make your way through some small communities where you get a chance to enjoy a break and experience how rural Andean life is.
+On your journey, you’ll see some amazing flora and fauna, including many different animals, coffee plantations, and exotic flowers and fruits.
+You’ll also make your way through small communities where you get the chance to enjoy a break and experience rural Andean life.

-You need to acclimate a few days in Cusco beforehand as you’ll reach 4,600 masl.
+You need to acclimate for a few days in Cusco beforehand, as you’ll reach 4,600 m (15,091 ft).
 Trekking can be tough at this altitude, so you need to make sure you’re well-prepared.
-It doesn’t matter your age or fitness level, as long as you know what to expect.
+It doesn’t matter your age or fitness level as long as you know what to expect.
 This hike is of a moderate to challenging level.
-You can opt for options from 3 days to 7 days long.
+You can opt for options lasting from 3 to 7 days.

 Choquequirao Trek

 Treks that visit Choquequirao on the way to Machu Picchu range from 4 to 8 days, and it’s a relatively challenging route.
-This is a quiet trail as it’s long and the site can only be visited by foot, unlike Machu Picchu where a train is an option.
+This is a quiet trail, as it’s long and the site can only be visited on foot, unlike Machu Picchu where a train is an option.

-It’s a very exciting trek to opt for as you get to see two grand Inca sites in one trip.
-Choquequirao is still being uncovered and it’s just as amazing as Machu Picchu.
-Due to far less crowds, you can enjoy Choquequirao in peace and enjoy walking around the site and looking at every part in detail.
+It’s a fascinating trek to opt for as you get to see two grand Inca sites in one trip.
+Choquequirao is still being uncovered, and it’s just as amazing as Machu Picchu.
+Due to far fewer crowds, you can enjoy Choquequirao in peace and walk around the site, looking at every part in detail.

-Be prepared for some fantastic views and to learn a lot on the way about the Inca’s history as well as the surrounding wildlife.
-Choquequirao was a very important site as it was one of the last resting places of the Incas before the Spanish invasion.
+Be prepared for some fantastic views and to learn a lot along the way about the Incas’ history and the surrounding wildlife.
+Choquequirao was a very important site as it was one of the last refuges of the Incas before the Spanish invasion.

 Lares Trek

-If you’re looking for a quiet trek that gets you up close and personal with the Andean people living in rural zones, then this is a great choice.
-You’ll pass through several remote communities who dedicate their time to working on the land and raising livestock.
+If you’re looking for a quiet trek that gets you up close and personal with the Andean people living in rural areas, this is a great choice.
+You’ll pass through several remote communities dedicated to working the land and raising livestock.
 They keep their traditions alive with their beautiful textiles.

-This route is moderately difficult and offers some wonderful scenery, including lagoons, rivers, waterfalls, and some spectacular views of the snowy Andean mountain range.
+This route is moderately challenging and offers some stunning scenery, including lagoons, rivers, waterfalls, and breathtaking views of the snowy Andean mountain range.
 It’s perfect for soaking up the fresh air and feeling relaxed.

-The typical trek is 4 days long and you’ll camp along the way.
+The typical trek lasts 4 days, and you’ll camp along the way.
 The temperature can get very chilly, so make sure you pack accordingly.

 Huchuy Qosqo Trek

-Another trek off the beaten path where you can enjoy some nice peace and quiet and enjoy your surroundings.
-You’ll meander through the hills and small communities along the way, whilst also staying with local families, meaning you get to really immerse yourself in their culture.
+Another trek off the beaten path, where you can enjoy some peace and take in your surroundings.
+You’ll meander through hills and small communities along the way, while also staying with local families, meaning you get to immerse yourself in their culture.

 Ancasocha Trek

-As with most of the treks in this part of the world, you’ll be heading up to high altitude again.
-You should spend 2-3 days in Cusco beforehand and make sure you take precautions for the high elevation.
-You can opt for a 4 or 5 day trip.
+As with most treks in this part of the world, you’ll be heading to high altitude again.
+You should spend 2–3 days in Cusco beforehand and take precautions for the elevation.
+You can opt for a 4- or 5-day trip.

 Inca Jungle Trek